msesia/i-modelx/genetic_applications/process_description.md

+# Reproducing the real data analysis results

 This file outlines how to reproduce the results from the real data analysis (section 3.3 and appendix A7).

-# Step 1: Construct knockoffs
+## Step 1: Construct knockoffs

 Knockoffs can be constructed following [Sesia et al. (2021)](https://www.pnas.org/doi/10.1073/pnas.2105841118).
 Details on the knockoff construction can be found [here](https://msesia.github.io/knockoffgwas/).
 The software for knockoff construction is available [here](https://github.com/msesia/knockoffgwas).

-# Step 2: Construct cloaked data
+## Step 2: Construct cloaked data

 To construct the cloaked data, two steps are required.